WASasquatch/humhub-themes-hivehub/README.md

 #HiveHub Theme
 ### humhub-themes-hivehub
-A elegant theme for HumHub by WAS
+A elegant theme for HumHub by WAS (Jordan S. C. Thompson)

 ### Installation